KaiiMenai/pands-project/analysis.md

 Iris-virginica     50
 Name: count, dtype: int64

-It can be seen that there are 50 samples for each of the three classes (species) of iris flower: Setosa, Versicolor, and Virginica.
+It can be seen that there are 50 samples for each of the three classes (species) of Iris flower: Setosa, Versicolor, and Virginica.

 Summary statistics for the whole dataset:
 |       |   sepal length |   sepal width |   petal length |   petal width |